Vegan Dips, Salad Dressings, and Sauces

 Vegan Rich Brown Gravy

-• 2 Tablespoons Earth Balance (non-hydrogenated vegan margarine)
+• 2 Tablespoons organic Earth Balance (non-hydrogenated vegan margarine)

 • 1/4 cup onion, finely chopped